longregen/nix-hug/README.md

 ## How It Works

-`nix-hug` is a bash-based CLI whose `fetch` subcommand resolves the git ref (`main`) to a commit hash via the Hugging Face API.
+`nix-hug` has two parts: a bash-based CLI, and a nix library.
+The CLI's `fetch` subcommand resolves the git ref to a commit hash via the Hugging Face API.
 It then fetches the repository's file tree metadata and computes a SHA256 hash of how the directory structure for consumption by HuggingFace libraries will look like.
 The output of the CLI is a Nix expression that pins that "`fileTreeHash`" and stores the git ref.

 When consuming it, the nix-based `lib` evaluates that expression, and executes